-Open banking is the use of open APIs that enable third-party developers to build applications and services around the financial institution.Wikipedia
+Open banking uses APIs that enable third-party developers to build applications and services around the financial institution.Wikipedia

-It is ultimately about giving you a better, secure and flawless service experience with the opportunity to gain access to excellent financial products.
+It is ultimately about giving you a better, secure, and flawless service experience.
+This comes with the opportunity to gain access to excellent financial products.

 Online security expert and Chairwoman of Zortrex, Susan Brown reflects on the advent of the new offering:

 “Just over a year ago when Open Banking came into the limelight for the Fintech world.
-CMA9 (the nine largest banks within the UK), were effectively mandated to make their banking platform accessible for third party companies.”
+CMA9 were effectively mandated to make their banking platform accessible for third party companies.”

 A comprehensive global report commissioned by Accenture emphatically highlighted growth and talking points about the emerging industry in 2017.

-This is all wonderful, innovative, and promotes transparency within the financial services market – but there is only one drawback Brown cites:
+This is all wonderful, innovative, and promotes transparency within the financial services market.
+There is only one drawback:

-“Consumers really do not know what Open Banking means, there has been a lot published about the benefits that is to be had from Open Banking.
-At the same time consumers have become very aware of the negative aspects around sharing their data.”
+“Consumers really do not know what Open Banking means, there has been a lot published about the benefits that are to be had from Open Banking.
+At the same time, consumers have become very aware of the negative aspects around sharing their data.”